Terms and conditions for booking training courses

 Courses are run subject to a minimum of 4 bookings and limited to 6 participants except by prior arrangement.

-The decision to run publicly advertised courses is taken 28 days in advance.
+The decision to run publicly advertised courses is taken not later than 30 days in advance.

 Participants are responsible for finding their own accommodation and meals; these are not included in the course fees.

 All training courses are invoiced on a pro-forma basis even if your company has a trading account with us.

 Your invoice must be settled at least 28 days prior to training.
 Bookings are confirmed only when funds clear.

 If our invoice remains unpaid 28 days before the agreed or scheduled course date your place(s) may be given to someone else.

 Payment can be made by cheque, bank transfer/BACS or via credit or debit card payments by phone.
 Fees apply to all card transactions.
 Please check with the office the rates that will be applied before you choose to use this facility.